ropensci-archive/solrium/README.md

 + [Installing Solr on Mac using homebrew](http://ramlev.dk/blog/2012/06/02/install-apache-solr-on-your-mac/)
 + [Install and Setup SOLR in OSX, including running Solr](http://risnandar.wordpress.com/2013/09/08/how-to-install-and-setup-apache-lucene-solr-in-osx/)

-### Notes

-Right now I am sorta forcing `wt=json` (use JSON by default) and parsing JSON only.
-Does anyone want XML?
-I can easily add that.

 ### Quick start

 **Install**